active-group/reacl/doc/intro.md

 `reacl/return`.
 Any value except `nil` can be used as an action.
 All actions automatically propagate the component tree upwards, unless they are captured and handled at some point.
-To handle actions that reach the toplevel, you should add a call to `handle-toplevel-action` to the arguments of `render-component`, like this:
+To handle actions that reach the toplevel, you should add `handle-toplevel-action` to the arguments of `render-component`, like this:

 ```clj
 (defn toplevel-action [app-state action]